romanzdk/tech-demo-python-packaging/README.md

 `sys.path`](https://docs.python.org/3/library/sys.html#sys.path) do define
 where the python interpreter looks for new modules.
 That variable was and is often manipulated to fulfil the developers needs.
 Today is no need anymore for risky and unstable hacks like this.
+Never touch `sys.path`.

 The solution is the [Development Mode](https://packaging.python.org/en/latest/guides/distributing-packages-using-setuptools/#working-in-development-mode) also known as [editable install](https://pip-python3.readthedocs.io/en/latest/reference/pip_install.html#editable-installs)